Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="files"></a>
 ## Selected Files

 If your shortcut makes use of file parameters or uses the content of a file as the request body then you can access information about these files using the `selectedFiles` array.
-Each selected file has an entry, allowing you to read out its file name, size (in bytes) and media type.
+Each selected file has an entry, allowing you to read out its file name, size (in bytes), media type and potentially some additional meta information.

 ```js
 const numberOfFiles = selectedFiles.length;